The World’s 25 Largest Airports By Surface Area

 Additionally, it has a mosque built directly on top of the gigantic car park, which is iconic in aerial photographs of the airport.

-Following Denver, Dallas/Fort Worth International Airport takes the place as the third largest airport in the world and the second largest in the USA.
+Following in the rankings, Dallas/Fort Worth International Airport takes the place as one of the largest in the world and the second largest in the USA.

-Taking up 6,963 hectares of space, it is just over half the size of Denver International Airport, truly highlighting the size of both Denver International Airport and King Fahd International Airport at the top two spots.
+Taking up 6,963 hectares of space, it is just over half the size of Denver International Airport, truly highlighting the size of the top entries.

 Dallas/Fort Worth is known as one of the busiest airports in the world.